cloudflare/cloudflare-docs/products/logs/src/content/logpull/additional-details/index.md

 Once you receive a successful response for a given zone and time range, the following is true for all subsequent requests:

-* The number and content of returned records will be same
+* The number and content of returned records will be same.
-* The order of records returned may (and is likely to) be different
+* The order of records returned may (and is likely to) be different.

 ### Response fields

-Regarding the inclusion of the *fields* parameter:
+Regarding the inclusion of the **fields** parameter:

-* When fields are explicitly included in the request URL, the fields returned will not change
+* When fields are explicitly included in the request URL, the fields returned will not change.
-* When not specified in the URL, the default fields are returned
+* When not specified in the URL, the default fields are returned.
-* The default fields may change at any time
+* The default fields may change at any time.

 ### Limits

 The following usage restrictions apply:

-* **Rate limits:** exceeding these limit results in a `429` error response
+* **Rate limits:** Exceeding these limit results in a `429` error response:
-  - 15 requests/min per zone
+  - 15 requests/min per zone.
-  - 180 requests/min per user (email address)
+  - 180 requests/min per user (email address).
-* **Time range:** the maximum difference between the *start* and *end* parameters can be 1 hour
+* **Time range:** The maximum difference between the **start** and **end** parameters can be 1 hour.
-* **Response size:** the maximum response size is 10GiB per request, which is equivalent to about 15M records when about 55 fields are selected (more records can be retrieved when less fields are selected because the per record size will be smaller)
+* **Response size:** The maximum response size is 10GiB per request, which is equivalent to about 15M records when about 55 fields are selected (more records can be retrieved when less fields are selected because the per record size will be smaller).
-* **Timeout:** the response will fail with a terminated connection after 10 minutes
+* **Timeout:** The response will fail with a terminated connection after 10 minutes.
-* **Stream Timeout:** the request will be terminated with a `408` error response if the connection is idle for 30s.
+* **Stream Timeout:** The request will be terminated with a `408` error response if the connection is idle for 30s.
 This timeout usually means that the request is probably too exhaustive (frequent timeouts (> 12/hr) will result in subsequent queries to be blocked with status code 429 for 1hr) and so:
-    * try requesting records using lesser number of fields
+    * try requesting records using lesser number of fields.
-    * try with smaller **start** and **end** parameters
+    * try with smaller **start** and **end** parameters.